sguox002/leetcode/leetcode-all.md

 undirected graph: type 1, A can go, type 2: B can go, type 3: both A and B can go. given a list of edges. find the max edges you can remove so that both A and B can traverse the graph.
 greedy: similar to MST, choose type 3 first.
 Then based on 3, add unconnected 1. based on 3 add type 2 using union find.
 ->>

+<<-1564	Put Boxes Into the Warehouse I    		66.2%	Medium
+push box from left to right only.
+You can reorder the box. return the max number of boxes can be pushed in.
+greedy:
+- from left to right, get the min height minh[i] minh is monotonically decreasing.
+- sort box.
+- from right to left, push the smallest box to the right.
+->>

 <<-1580	Put Boxes Into the Warehouse II    		63.0%	Medium